LastL2/Awesome-Last/README.md

 - [Staking Overview](https://docs.rocketpool.net/guides/staking/overview) by Rocketpool

 # Last L2
-Is utilizing Arbitrum Nitro stack
+LAST L2 is Application layer chain built with the Arbitrum Nitro stack
 - [Arbitrum Nitro: one small step for L2, one giant leap for Ethereum](https://medium.com/offchainlabs/arbitrum-nitro-one-small-step-for-l2-one-giant-leap-for-ethereum-bc9108047450) blog post
 - [Arbitrum Nitro Introduction](https://docs.arbitrum.io/why-nitro) docs page
 - [Shorter introduction of Arbitrum Nitro](https://docs.arbitrum.io/for-devs/concepts/public-chains#nitro) docs page

-## Stylus framework
+## EVM+ Stylus framework
 Last is utilizing the Stylus framework by Arbitrum, which is a bit more efficient than other frameworks.
 They call Stylus EVM+ as everything is entirely additive and is not replacing the Ethereum Virtual Machine (EVM).
 Stylus allows smart contracts to be written in languages like Rust, C, and C++, which can be more efficient than Solidity, leading to faster and cheaper smart contracts.
  Learn more about Stylus:
 - [Hello, Stylus](https://medium.com/offchainlabs/hello-stylus-6b18fecc3a22)